 Hoka Clifton Series: Long walks

-Compared to Hoka Bondi, the Clifton is lighter and has a lower stack height.
+Compared to the Hoka Bondi, the Clifton is lighter and has a lower stack height.
 It is also more flexible and suitable for long and easy runs.

 Brooks